AkshatKumar8092/Movie-Recomendation-System/README.md

 total movies 4860:  same as number of vectos. for each vector we have to find the distance between the each vector

-we won't use the ecudiliean distance formula insted we will find the angle between 2 vectors if both have less angle. hence we got our desired movie.

-for this project its like 5000demension space

-distacne is inversaly proportional to 1 by sine(thetha)